 If you have heavy vehicles, big trucks, machinery or a big RV, consider a driveway that can handle industrial traffic.
 Built with permeable PRO PLUS pavers from TRUEGRID, this driveway is capable of supporting the heaviest of loads with ease.
 Thanks to the TRUEGRID permeable paving system, water won’t pool in the driveway or wash away loose gravel.

 Stormwater and other types of liquid will simply pass right through into the soil below.
-This type of driveway is great for those who are a fan of the industrial look, and it goes great with contemporary siding colors as well as urban landscapes.
+This type of driveway is great for those who are a fan of the industrial look, and it goes great with contemporary siding and trim colors as well as urban landscapes.

 2. A Ribbon Driveway for Design Aesthetics

 Another popular design style of a sustainable driveway is known as a ribbon driveway whereby you have two “strips” of a different element, This hybrid driveway is an excellent balance between the two.
-Installing TRUEGRID DECO stepping stone base pavers from TRUEGRID in your driveway which have a built in paver base for 16 “ or less square concrete or stone pavers, along with permeable cells to hold gravel in between.
+Installing TRUEGRID DECO stepping stone base pavers from TRUEGRID in your driveway which have a built-in paver base for 16 “ or less square concrete or stone pavers, along with permeable cells to hold gravel in between.
 This way your driveway drains immediately and looks great!

 The gravel aggregate will provide a passageway to the soil beneath for any liquids while the cement pavers can create a unique design that aligns with the wheels of your vehicles.